ayoul3/sparky/README.md

 # Sparky

 Sparky is a tool to easily abuse and pentest a Spark server in Standalone mode.
-(Some features work on a Yarn cluster as well)
+(Some features work on a Yarn cluster as well).
+The tool was introduced in [DEF CON Safemode 2020](https://www.youtube.com/watch?v=EAzdGo-i8vE)

 ## Features